 Processing of one individual’s personal data to protect the vital interests of others is likely to happen more rarely.
 It may be relevant, for example, if it is necessary to process a parent’s personal data to protect the vital interests of a child.

 Vital interests is also less likely to be the appropriate basis for processing on a larger scale.
 Recital 46 does suggest that vital interests might apply where you are processing on humanitarian grounds such as monitoring epidemics, or where there is a natural or man-made disaster causing a humanitarian emergency.

 However, if you are processing one person’s personal data to protect someone else’s life, Recital 46 also indicates that you should generally try to use an alternative lawful basis, unless none is obviously available.
 For example, in many cases you could consider legitimate interests, which will give you a framework to balance the rights and interests of the data subject(s) with the vital interests of the person or people you are trying to protect.

 In most cases the protection of vital interests is likely to arise in the context of health data.
 This is one of the special categories of data, which means you will also need to identify a condition for processing special category data under Article 9.

 There is a specific condition at Article 9(2)(c) for processing special category data where necessary to protect someone’s vital interests.
 However, this only applies if the data subject is physically or legally incapable of giving consent.
 This means explicit consent is more appropriate in many cases, and you cannot in practice rely on vital interests for special category data (including health data) if the data subject refuses consent, unless they are not competent to do so.

-ICO have produced the lawful basis interactive guidance tool, to give tailored guidance on which lawful basis is likely to be most appropriate for your processing activities.
+ICO have produced the lawful basis interactive guidance tool (external link), to give tailored guidance on which lawful basis is likely to be most appropriate for your processing activities.

 Thank you for reading.